Hank Schrader: Part 2

 Hank initially tries to have Jesse meet with Walt while wearing a wire, but Jesse backs out at the last minute, fearing Walt will kill him.
 Instead, Jesse suggests they target Walt's money, which they know has been hidden as cash somewhere locally.
 After tricking Saul's bodyguard Huell Babineaux, Hank has Jesse call Walt pretending to have found the money and preparing to destroy it.
 Walt takes off to the money, buried on the Tohajiilee Indian Reservation, but when he arrives there, he realizes Jesse has tricked him.
 Walt then orders a hit on him through Jack Welker (Michael Bowen), the leader of a neo-Nazi biker gang that sells Walt's meth.

 Jesse soon arrives with Hank and Gomez, and Walt tries to call off the hit, preparing to surrender himself to Hank.
 However, Jack's gang arrives anyway and a firefight breaks out, in which Gomez is killed and Hank is critically wounded.
 Walt pleads to Jack to spare Hank's life, offering his entire fortune to Jack.
 Hank refuses to beg for his life and chastises Walt for not realizing Jack already made his decision.
 Accepting his fate, Hank is shot by Jack.
-Jack's men bury Hank and Gomez's bodies in the hole Walt had stored his money, stealing most of it but leaving one barrel containing around $10 million for Walt.
+Jack's men bury Hank and Gomez's bodies in the hole Walt had stored his money, stealing most of it but leaving one barrel containing around $11 million for Walt.

 Several months after Hank's and Gomez's deaths, Walt returns to Albuquerque from hiding in New Hampshire.
 He meets Skyler and provides her a lottery ticket with the GPS coordinates of their bodies to negotiate a deal with the authorities.
-Walt proceeds to avenge Hank's death by killing Jack and his men with a remote-activated machine gun before dying of a gunshot wound from a bullet that ricocheted into him during the attack.
+Walt avenges Hank's death by killing Jack and his men with a remote-activated machine gun before dying of a gunshot wound from a bullet that ricocheted into him during the attack.